GitMirroring/gnuboot/site/news/libreboot20210522.md

 called "the build system" or just "libreboot".
 It was scrapped, shortly after the 20160907 release and an ambitious new re-write began.

-I stepped down in early 2017, and other people took over the project.
-However, they failed to produce new releases and were taking the project in a direction I didn't like.
-The most fundamental disagreement here was the new build system itself, which I felt was too complicated and a liability for the project.
-I felt like the project was going nowhere, so I completely took over development and removed the other developers.
-The Libreboot project is now alive and well, under my firm hand.
-I have many plans.
-I resumed my own full-time work on Libreboot, during December 2020.

 The build system in Libreboot 20160907 was very conservative, focusing on stability rather than features.
 That build system was designed to be easily maintained, but it was highly monolithic and not very configurable.
 Also, that